Questions and answers about Gov. Evers plan to invest $100 million in state fund of funds

 ng companies in Wisconsin have trouble crossing the “valley of death” that is most often bridged by Series A dollars.

 Is there enough deal-flow in Wisconsin to support such a fund?

 Yes.
 An informal survey of just eight early-stage investors in Wisconsin revealed they could collectively invest between $92 million and $116 million per year in their existing Wisconsin-only portfolios – not counting new companies they have yet to see or consider as investment targets.
 There is plenty of demand.

 The proposal is not a loan or a grant.
 It’s an investment that is designed to generate a positive return.
 The state of Wisconsin would be a full partner, just like the private investors.
 The state would have the same opportunity as other investors to follow the progress of investment portfolios.
 The selection process for fund managers would be competitive.

 The Wisconsin Legislature will review the proposal, just as it does other state budget provisions.
 The Evers proposal also calls for the Wisconsin Economic Development Corp. to establish an oversight board for the new fund.

 No venture capital investment is ever guaranteed, but with the right implementation and fund managers, the overall return on investment can be a net positive for Wisconsin taxpayers.

 Will under-served communities and people get a shot at investments?

-At least 20 percent of the individual companies receiving an investment from a recipient fund must be women-led or minority-led and rooted in underserved communities, under the proposal.
+At least 20 percent of the state’s investment must be made in women-led or minority-led companies and/or rooted in underserved communities, under the proposal.
 Studies indicate investments by such funds perform well in their returns.

 Tell me more about the Tech Council.